-Note that Xanatos Gambits are not exclusive to Xanatos; the Weird Sisters, for example, pull one off in "High Noon." they brainwashed Macbeth and Demona into fighting the new york clan when their real goal was distraction so they could steal magical items.
+- Note that Xanatos Gambits are not exclusive to Xanatos; the Weird Sisters, for example, pull one off in "High Noon."
+They brainwashed Macbeth and Demona into fighting the New York clan.
+Their real goal was distraction so they could steal magical items.
 If Macbeth and Demona won, however, that would be an additional bonus.

-You Are Number Six: Illuminati must identify themselves to each other by rank, which each tier having an amount of members of the same number (one One, two Twos, etc.); the lowest rank is Thirty-Six.
+- You Are Number Six: Illuminati must identify themselves to each other by rank, with each rank's number also indicating its number of members (one One, two Twos, etc.); the lowest rank is Thirty-Six.
 Xanatos, Thailog, Matt Bluestone, and John Castaway are all Thirty-Sixes.
 Peredur fab Ragnal, the Fisher King, is One.

 Xanatos: Fox and I are getting married tomorrow night.
 I would like you to be the best man.

 - You Keep Using That Word: Traditionally, a gargoyle is a waterspout carved to have a face.
 Freestanding statues placed on castles and other large stone buildings are called "Grotesques".
 Then again, a fictional supernatural race can probably call itself whatever it wants.

 - You Killed My Father: (Part of) Gillecomgain's motive for killing Findlaech, Macbeth's motive for killing Gillecomgain (and Duncan), Canmore's motive for killing Macbeth, and many of Canmore's descendants' motives for trying to kill Demona.

 - You Monster!: "City of Stone", part 3, contains this.

 - Younger Than They Look: The clones, due to an accelerated aging technology.